 The ‘how’ of your content plan refers to the designs and formats you decide to publish your content and what tools you will use in creating them.
 How will you create content?
 How will it look like?
 Using a variety of content formats is highly important for better engagement.
-Content that is available in different formats have a better chance of appealing to different preferences across your target audience.
-It is also important for your content to be in a shareable form so that your audience can easily distribute in their network .
+Content that is available in different formats has a better chance of appealing to different preferences across your target audience.
+It is also important for your content to be in a shareable form so that your audience can easily distribute it in their network.
 This helpful for better circulation of your content.
-Content in the most shareable and engaging forms always perform better.
+Content in the most shareable and engaging forms always performs better.

 Why?
 Why is your content created?

 Answering the ‘why’ question should review the reasons for each item in your content plan, each tactic, and approach you have chosen for your content.
 The reasons for what content you create, the platforms, time and frequency you publish them ought should always be checked to align with the overall desired results from your marketing efforts.

 How does your content plan align with the following:

 - Your Budget

 Still not sure how an agency can help you improve your business blogging efforts?
 Check out our content marketing services page for a better idea of how we work with clients to drive better results through their blogs and other types of digital marketing content.